-Washington Surname Genealogy
+Washington Surname Meaning

 The surname Washington comes from the place-name Washington (originally Wassyngton) near the river Wear in what was then Durham.
 The Washington family took their name from this location.

 - Washington Descendants.